-Educational toolkits for fighting gender stereotypes, based on the example of the transport sector (European Commission, DG for Mobility and Transport, 2020 – ongoing)
+Educational toolkits for fighting gender stereotypes, based on the example of the transport sector (European Commission, DG for Mobility and Transport, 2020 – 2021)

 Roadmap for the integration of the Lithuanian industry into European value chains (European Commission, DG for Structural Reform Support, 2020 – ongoing)

-Pilot study on educational innovation around nature-based solutions (European Commission, DG for Research and Innovation, 2020 – ongoing)
+Pilot study on educational innovation around nature-based solutions (European Commission, DG for Research and Innovation, 2020 – 2021)

 Review of MSCA unit costs in preparation of Horizon Europe (European Commission, DG for Education, Youth Sport and Culture, 2019 – 2020)

 International cooperation in the Marie Skłodowska-Curie Actions (European Commission, DG for Education, Youth, Sport and Culture, 2018 – 2019)

 Support to the monitoring of the performance of the European Union Programme for Employment and Social Innovation („EaSI“) (European Commission, DG for Employment, Social Affairs & Inclusion, 2018 – ongoing)«back